Battlezone (2016 video game): Release

 The game was first released as an exclusive launch title for PlayStation VR on PlayStation 4 on 13 October 2016.
 A Microsoft Windows port supporting HTC Vive and Oculus Rift followed in May 2017.

-On 1 May 2018 the game was updated and released as Battlezone: Gold Edition, including a new Xbox One port.
+In May 2018 the game was updated and released as Battlezone: Gold Edition, including a new Xbox One port.
 The Gold Edition added support for non-VR, and included all add-ons previously released as downloadable content.
 It was a free update for existing Windows and PlayStation 4 owners.
-A Nintendo Switch port followed on 8 November 2018.
+A Nintendo Switch port followed on 8 November the same year.

 Reception

 The game received mixed reviews upon release according to review aggregator Metacritic.